Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: The upper bound on the mixing time for the exclusion process

 to conclude that

-Even though the r.h.s above is a random variable, the inequality holds not only with probability one but also everywhere.
-Using Jensen's inequality after taking the average on the event $\{\bar \eta_{t_2}=\xi\}$ we obtain that for every $\xi\in \bar \gO_{N,k}$
+Even though the right-hand side above is a random variable, the inequality holds not only with probability one, but also everywhere.
+Using Jensen's inequality after taking the average on the event $\{\bar \eta_{t_2}=\xi\}$, we obtain that for every $\xi\in\bar\Omega_{N,k}$,